 The biggest boundary for would-be nomads is that little thing called money.
 But before you contemplate selling a kidney over the internet to buy your next flight, there are other options.

-Gap years around the globe actually cost less than you think – particularly if you learn to manage your money better – but the best way to begin 2017 with a travelling bang is by introducing a new savings plan.
+Gap years around the globe actually cost less than you think – particularly if you learn to manage your money better – but the best way to begin the year with a travelling bang is by introducing a new savings plan.
 Start by sending a fixed amount of money each month to a savings account.
 Do this as soon as you get paid and before you can change your mind.